chamlance/2k26-gm-grader-tool/PRODUCT_THINKING.md

 A technical decision with a product rationale.
 Claude's natural language (apostrophes, em dashes) kept breaking JSON parsing, making the Consult feature unreliable.
 Switched to ###VOICE: / ###QUOTE: delimiters — structurally immune to punctuation.
 The product lesson: format your AI outputs around the failure modes of the medium, not the ideal case.

 **Sync code as save file**
 The storage limitation (window.storage resets per URL) could have been a dealbreaker.
 Instead it became a feature framing: each sync code is a separate save file, one per team.
 Multiple sync codes = multiple franchise runs you can jump between.
+The sync code now carries team identity — pasting a code auto-selects your franchise, no re-selection needed.
 The constraint became part of the product logic.

 **30-team org voice pools**
 We started with a Bulls-specific version (which was functional) but it limits the audience to Bulls fans like me.
 Expanding to all 30 teams required curating 10-12 historically significant figures per franchise — front office builders, championship coaches, and franchise legends — with enough specificity that the voices feel authentic, not generic.